-Andrew has 12 years' experience as a solicitor practising in intellectual property, information technology and commercial law.
+Andrew is included in Doyle's list of Emerging IP and TMT Junior Counsel for 2017.
+He has 14 years' experience as a solicitor practising in intellectual property, information technology and commercial litigation.

 Recently, Andrew was Special Counsel with NRF, where he conducted patent infringement matters (e.g. Gilead, regarding its hepatitis C drug “Harvoni”), parallel importation strategies (e.g. Lonsdale), and significant commercial disputes such as the Sunland (Dubai Waterfront) litigation, in which he acted for Matthew Joyce.